 Cost: Installing a waterfall typically costs between $500 and $1,000.
 Materials for a DIY waterfall can cost around $150.

 Landscaping tip: Brighten your garden pond with vibrant annuals and perennials around its border.

-DIY: If you want a high-end lighting design to accentuate your water feature, we suggest hiring an expert.
-But lighting your water feature on your own with pathway lights or LED lights is an easy DIY project.
+DIY scale: If you want a high-end lighting design to accentuate your water feature, we suggest hiring an expert.
+But lighting your water feature on your own with pathway, solar, or LED lights is an easy DIY project.

 Cost: Landscape lighting prices vary depending on the light type you buy, your project’s size, and whether you work with a professional.
 Small pathway lights usually cost between $20 and $100 for a bundle of six or eight.
 Submersible LED lights can cost as low as $1 per light.

 Landscaping tip: Turn a spotlight on the dominant feature of your landscape.
 Make it shine.
 Or if you want to light up more of your landscape, visit our guide on 20 Outdoor Landscape Lighting Ideas for Your Yard.

 A spa in the backyard?
 Yes, please.
 If you’ve been hesitant about adding a water feature to your landscape, a spa or hot tub ought to get you on board.